 The availability of particular items of information is affected by the data source.
-For example, data on prosecutors' decisions prior to court filing are provided for cases investigated by U.S. attorneys, but not for those the U.S. Department of Justice.
+For example, data on prosecutors' decisions prior to court filing are provided for cases investigated by U.S. attorneys but not for those handled by other litigating divisions of the U.S. Department of Justice.
 Criminal Division cases enter the data base once they are filed in U.S. district court, however.